 Analyzing irrigation efficiency

 Spatial analysis of irrigation efficiencies is critical to implementing water conservation strategies as climate changes over time.
-This study utilizes spatial approaches to presenting and managing data on transpiration ratios, surface soil retention and evaporation rates, and local weather conditions.
+This study utilized spatial approaches to presenting and managing data on transpiration ratios, surface soil retention and evaporation rates, and local weather conditions.
 With this easily manipulated data, trends can be identified and used to adjust irrigation methods to fit specific crop needs.

 Samuel Sandoval Solis